 The teaching staff were very welcoming and friendly from day one and always supported me, both at the University and when I was out on placement.
 As a student with learning difficulties, I was able to access additional support to help me with my studies and exams, which gave me confidence to learn and succeed at my own pace.

 The facilities at the Kate Granger Building were an absolute joy to learn in.
 There’s a Clinical Simulation Centre, including an Immersive Learning Environment that uses projection technologies and professional actors to mimic realistic clinical scenarios.
 These gave me an insight into some of the high-pressure situations I now face as a paramedic, and a safe, controlled environment to make mistakes in and learn from.
-There’s also clinical wards and a fully-equipped ambulance that enables the replication of a roadside to hospital scenario, encompassing all aspects of a patient’s journey of care.
+There are also clinical wards and a fully-equipped ambulance that enables the replication of a roadside-to-hospital scenario, encompassing all aspects of a patient’s journey of care.

 My clinical placements